helenyaben/dtu_mlops_project/final_report/README.md

 The *dtumlops_project_fingers* is the one where data is stored.
 ![my_image](figures/GCP_buckets.png)

-The fingers_model bucket is the one where the model weights of the trained model are stored as a .pt file.
+The *fingers_model* bucket is the one where the model weights of the trained model are stored as a .pt file.
 ![bucket_model](figures/fingers_model.png)

-### Question 20 (Helena)
+### Question 20

 > **Upload one image of your GCP container registry, such that we can see the different images that you have stored.**
 > **You can take inspiration from [this figure](figures/registry.png).**